 Students are entitled to appeal any sanction which results in suspension or dismissal.
 The appeal must be in writing and filed within five (5) calendar days of the date of the written notice.
-If the student files a timely appeal, the Campus President (or designee) shall convene a Student Conduct Committee to conduct the hearing.
-The Committee shall generally include the Campus President the Academic Dean, a Program or Department Chair, the Student Services Coordinator, or a faculty member.
+If the student files a timely appeal, the Campus Director (or designee) shall convene a Student Conduct Committee to conduct the hearing.
+The Committee shall generally include the Campus Director, the Academic Dean/Director of Education, a Program or Department Chair, the Student Services Manager, or a faculty member.
 The members of the Committee shall select a Chair.
 If the alleged violation involves allegations of sexual misconduct committed against faculty or staff, the Committee must include a representative from Corporate or Division Human Resources.